Enricopv/turbo-boilerplate/README.md

     "clean": "rm -rf .turbo && rm -rf node_modules"
   },
 ```
+### Run commands:
+`yarn dev` runs all the projects in a development state as this project copies the kitchen-sink example from turbo.
+You will want to edit the `dev` command of a project's `package.json` to do something else or remote it entirely.
+You may want look at Turbo's docs under --scope for more control.

 - Clone: `git clone https://github.com/Enricopv/turbo-boilerplate.git {name}`
 - Install: `yarn`
 - Run: `yarn dev`

-## Long jest-haste-map Issue
+## Troubleshooting
+<b>Long jest-haste-map Issue</b>

-If you are running into ths problem, try running `yarn clean:watchman`.
+- If you are running into ths problem, try running `yarn clean:watchman`.